NUWCDIVNPT/stig-manager/clientV2/docs/reusable-components.md

 - Add `export-header` to any column whose visible header is a `#header` slot; the `header` prop cannot be used there because PrimeVue renders both.
 - Use a hidden column (`<Column field="labels" header="Labels" hidden />`) to export a
   value the grid shows inside another cell.

-Cells pass through `shared/lib/exportCells.js` `exportDisplayValue`, the default export
+Hidden columns render nothing per row.

+Cell text comes from, in order: the column's `:export-value` function, the DataTable's `:export-function`, or `shared/lib/exportCells.js` `exportDisplayValue`.
+All receive `{ data, field, record }` for every cell, null included.

-function: it maps the app's shared field names (`resultEngine`, `result`, `status`, `severity`, `labels`, `stigs`, ...) to the text the grid displays, and passes unknown fields through to `serializeCsvValue`.
-Add a rule there when a new object-valued field recurs across grids; a table with a one-off need binds `:export-function` on the DataTable and wraps `exportDisplayValue`.
+- `exportDisplayValue` maps the field names shared across several grids (`resultEngine`, `result`, `status`, `severity`, `labels`/`assetLabels`, `stigs`) to the text the grid displays and passes everything else to `serializeCsvValue`.
+Add a rule there only when an object-valued field recurs across grids.
+- A one-off column (a schedule object, a run duration computed from the row, a role id) binds `:export-value` on the Column, usually a one-line arrow in the component's script, e.g. `:export-value="({ record }) => resourceSortKey(record)"`.
+  A column with `export-value` needs no `field`; it is the declarative equivalent of the legacy client's `exportvalue` attribute.

 `shared/tests/columnExportConventions.test.js` scans every exporting table for the field and header rules above.